How To Spot A Fake 1952 Topps Mickey Mantle Card

 Differences Between Type 1 and Type 2 1952 Topps Mantle

 Topps issued two versions of the #311 Mickey Mantle card in its 1952 Topps set.
-There are several variations between the two cards and we highlight these differences below.
-If you’re in the market for a ’52 Mantle, then you should definitely get up to speed on the two different cards.
+There are several differences between the two cards, and we highlight them below.

 Ten Key Items To Look Out For on The 1952 Topps Mickey Mantle Card